erikeldridge/app-quality-cookbook/service/vm.md

 # Test using your VM

-We can treat our VM as a remote server by configuring _port forwarding_ and then calling our service from our local maching.
+We can treat our VM as a remote server by configuring _port forwarding_ and then calling our service from our local machine.

 Edit your _Vagrantfile_ to uncomment the _forwarded_port_ setting: